kindjozsef/study-group/doc/009_kubernetes_tasks.md

 4. A Deployment definition file is given 009_deployment-definition-9.yaml.
 Attempt to create the deployment; you will encounter an issue with the file.
 Try to fix it.
 5. Delete the labels-test namespace

+# Rolling Updates & Rollbacks in Deployments

+0. Execute `kubectl create -f 009_setup_deployment.yaml`
+1. We have deployed a simple web application.
+Inspect the PODs and the Services
+2. What is the current color of the web application?
+Execute `minikube service demo-dep` and check it from the browser
+3. Run the script named /tmp/curl-test.sh in `test` pod to send multiple requests to test the web application.
+Take a note of the output.
+4. Inspect the deployment and identify the number of PODs deployed by it
+5. What is the deployment strategy used for this deployment?
+6. If you were to upgrade the application now what would happen?
+(All PODs are taken down before upgrading any, PODs are upgraded few at a time)
+7. Let us try that.
+Upgrade the application by setting the image on the deployment to kodekloud/webapp-color:v2 Do not delete and re-create the deployment.
+Only set the new image name for the existing deployment.
+8. Run the script curl-test.sh again.
+Notice the requests now hit both the old and newer versions.
+However none of them fail.
+9. Up to how many PODs can be down for upgrade at a time?
+Consider the current strategy settings and number of PODs - 4
+10. Change the deployment strategy to Recreate.
+Delete and re-create the deployment if necessary.
+Only update the strategy type for the existing deployment.
+11. Upgrade the application by setting the image on the deployment to kodekloud/webapp-color:v3.
+Do not delete and re-create the deployment.
+Only set the new image name for the existing deployment.
+12. Run the script curl-test.sh again.
+Notice the failures.
+Wait for the new application to be ready.
+Notice that the requests now do not hit both the versions

 # Jobs

 1. A pod definition file named 009_throw-dice-pod.yaml is given.
 The image throw-dice randomly returns a value between 1 and 6.
 6 is considered success and all others are failure.
 Try deploying the POD and view the POD logs for the generated number.